andrewiggins/Textbook-Price-Aggregator/docs/UsingJQuery.md

 Good review of how to do a hovering tooltip.
 Notable new things:

+- Use the [Google Libraries API] to get jQuery.
+Faster load times and could possibly be cached from another website using it.
 - Use the [`.append(html)`][append] function to append html to a tag.
 - Use the [`.children(selector)`][children] function to select a child tag of a parent tag